Infineon/optiga-trust-m/documents/OPTIGA™ Trust M Solution Reference Manual.md

-  - If the shared secret gets updated on field either by protected update (integrity and confidentiality) or shielded connection, the regarded usage counter must be updated accordingly to allow the usage of shared secret further for the required number of times.
+  - If the shared secret gets updated on field either by protected update (integrity and confidentiality) or shielded connection, the regarded usage counter must be updated accordingly to allow the usage of shared secret further for the required number of times

+  - Without the use of an Integrity and Confidentiality Protected Update, OPTIGA™ cannot support use cases based on PRESSEC that require more restrictive access rights for READ than for CHANGE

 ### Auto states